 (Activate the Publicize feature)

-Once this section is configured, you will be able to automatically share your posts on Twitter, Facebook, Tumblr, Google+, LinkedIn, and more …
+Once this section is configured, you will be able to automatically share your posts on Tumblr, Twitter, Facebook, LinkedIn, GooglePlus, and more …

 The Publicize feature adds a new section to your Publish box …

-Now, whenever you publish a new post, it will automatically get shared online to all of the accounts you have set up …
+Now, whenever you publish a new post, it will automatically be shared online to every account you have set up …

-(As soon as posts are published, they will be automatically shared online.)
+(As soon as you publish, your new content is automatically shared online.)

 CommentLuv